 - Super food cleanser

 - Kombucha 11% AHA Power Toner (my favorite)

 - Superclay Purify + Clear Power Mask

-Then I follow up with their Kombucha toner, this has both lactic acid and glycolic so it’s very powerful and helps with texture.
-I waited a few minutes (2) to allow the product to work then follow up with the Vitamin C serum and the super berry oil, and air whipped moisturizer.
+Then I follow up with their Kombucha toner, which has both lactic acid and glycolic so it’s very powerful and helps with texture.
+I waited a few minutes (2) to allow the product to work then follow up with the Vitamin C serum and the super berry oil, and air-whipped moisturizer.
 The products don’t have a lot of fragrance to them although there is a clean smell to them.
 I’ve been doing the routine for about a week now and I must say it works amazing.
 My pores look a lot smaller and my dark spots are fading faster than when I used hydroquinone.
-MY skin feels hydrated and glowy in the morning instead of looking tired.
+My skin feels hydrated and glowy in the morning instead of looking tired.
 I thoroughly enjoy the products and when I’m done the product is refillable.

 Overall it’s a 10 out of 10 I would use the products again and would recommend them to anyone.
 The brand doesn’t appear to have any negative backlash and the products are legit.
 Good job Youth To The People.

 if you like the article please like, share, and comment!
 Thank you